BognaGondek/bognagondek/README.md

 - 👋 Howdy, I’m @BognaGondek :D
-- 👀 I’m interested in data analysis and UX&UI design.
+- 👀 I’m interested in data analysis and UX&UI design, and software engineering.
-- 🌱 I’m currently slowly learning both from the above ;)
+- 🌱 I’m currently slowly learning all from the above ;)
 - 💞️ I’m looking forward to collaborations on projects during summer.
 - 📫 Catch me here: www.linkedin.com/in/bogna-gondek ~